online-ml/beaver/CONTRIBUTING.md

 # Poetry will then try to find the current python of your shell.
 poetry config virtualenvs.prefer-active-python true

-# orac uses river and river depends on rust,
+# Beaver uses River and River depends on Rust,
-# need to install rust compiler first (for unix based systems)
+# need to install Rust compiler first (for UNIX based systems)
 poetry run curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 # install requirements, this will also create virtualenv